Jacob and Esau - Round 2

 Jacob learned from experience that no matter how long they tried or how strong they were, his enemies could not prevail against him because he was a child of God.
 Our shield is faith, our strength is righteous living, and our weapon is the Word of God.

-In Jacob's world or in our modern one, those who are on God's side have nothing to fear because as Jesus says, once they have taken the body there is nothing left to do.
-Our enemies however should be afraid of God who can destroy both the body and the soul.
+In Jacob's world or in our present one, those who are on God's side have nothing to fear because as Jesus says, once they have taken the body there is nothing left to do.
+Our enemies, however, should be afraid of God who can destroy both the body and the soul (Matthew 10:28).

 2. Pray with all your heart, work with all your might